Choose what you’re going to focus on, and then have the conviction to say “no” to everything else.

 I was once asked to talk about my failures.
 I gave an unprepared answer at the time about the long list of things that I’ve done that were not successful and the various ways that I’ve fallen short of what I wanted to achieve.
 It would have been much more useful to try and make the distinction between the failures which have left me with valuable lessons to apply in the future vs the failures which just hurt.
 In either case, it’s a good question and the answers are more interesting than being entertained by stories of unrepeatable successes.

-This story re-told by Buffett’s personal pilot (!), which may or may not be true, provides a useful method for helping to determine your own priorities:
+This story, which may or may not be true, provides a useful method for helping to determine our own priorities:

 The top five are priorities to focus on.
 But the other twenty are much more important to think about and difficult to manage: